vesoft-inc/nebula-docs/docs-2.0/reuse/source_install-nebula-graph-by-rpm-or-deb.md

 RPM and DEB are common package formats on Linux systems.
-This topic shows how to quickly install Nebula Graph with the RPM or DEB package.
+This topic shows how to quickly install NebulaGraph with the RPM or DEB package.

 !!! note

-    The console is not complied or packaged with Nebula Graph server binaries.
+    The console is not complied or packaged with NebulaGraph server binaries.
 You can install [nebula-console](https://github.com/vesoft-inc/nebula-console) by yourself.

 {{ ent.ent_begin }}
 !!! enterpriseonly